ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-10-28-Tips-From-Judges.markdown

 10) If you need to move the tables and chairs in the room to suit your presentation, you may.
 Just let the judges know that you need a table closer, etc.

 11) Go close enough to judges that they can hear you, but don't get too close.
 Judges need some personal space.
-They also may have rubrics or other documents on their table.
+They also may have rubrics or other documents on their table that are confidential.

 12) If you have a student missing on the day of the competition, make sure that someone else can cover the information as best as possible.
+Let the judges know.

 Thank you to Fiona, Joe, Anderson, Asha